 - Do you think your household will grow?
 Do you anticipate having a bigger family?
 Or more housemates?
 Is your house big enough to live comfortably?

 - How do you feel about your neighbours?
 Maybe there is a pub or club nearby, which you do not want to expose your children to.
-Or generally, your neighbours are not the kind you want your children to grow around.
+Or your neighbours are not the kind pf people you want your children to grow around.

 - What is the main goal of your renovation?
 To make it more liveable?
 To upgrade the standards?
 This will help you analyse how much you should budget.

 - What would you most like your home to have?
-Is it a bigger house, bigger yard, or more square footage
+Is it a bigger house, bigger compound, or more square footage?

 - How are the schools in your neighbourhood?
 Are they suitable for your kids.